The law regulating marriage in Australia is contained in the Marriage Act 1961 (Cth).

 Marriages performed in Australia according to the laws of another country are generally valid if made in the presence of consular or diplomatic staff from that country and provided they observe the rules about age and prohibited relationships [s 55], see Annulment.

-Does marriage give husband or wife a right to sexual intercourse?
+Does marriage give one party a right to sexual intercourse?

-Marriage gives no right to a husband or a wife to sexual intercourse and a person may be convicted of sexual offences on his or her spouse, see Sexual Offences.
+Marriage gives no right to sexual intercourse and a person may be convicted of sexual offences on his or her spouse, see Sexual Offences.

 In the case of PGA v The Queen (2012) 245 CLR 355; HCA 21 the High Court held that if there ever had been such a right under the common law, there ceased to be so by the time of the enactment of the Criminal Law Consolidation Act 1935 (SA).